- Academic Affairs

 TN status may be granted for an initial period of up to three years and may be extended indefinitely in three-year increments.

 Departments may wish to hire or retain faculty and highly specialized scientific staff who are non-immigrants who are eligible for TN visa status.
-Departments should contact Amy Ramirez with a job description and a copy of the resume/CV of the prospective employee to determine whether TN eligibility criteria are met.
+Departments should complete a TN request in Sunapsis so the OIS can determine whether TN eligibility criteria are met.
+Submitting TN Requests

 Acquiring TN status

 If eligible, OIS will provide a sample TN letter to the requesting department for completion.
 The letter gets completed, printed on University letterhead, and signed by the department chair or supervisor of the TN employee.
 The original letter should be provided to the TN employee along with the Instructions to TN employees (pdf).
 The instructions provide guidance on what documents the TN employee will need to apply for a TN visa (Mexican citizens only) and/or seek admission into the United States in TN status.